DavidMunozMartinez/karma-jasmine-angularjs/README.md

 myService = testBed.service;
 ```

-The provide object will assume that the dependency already exists in the enviorment and try to fetch it using angular's $inject service, the mock object will be used to create jasmine spy objects for us to mock away all behavior that needs to be mocked from our dependencies,
+The provide object will assume that the dependency already exists in the environment and try to fetch it using angular's $inject service, the mock object will be used to create jasmine spy objects for us to mock away all behavior that needs to be mocked from our dependencies,
-both provided and mocked dependencies are accesible trough the ```javascript testBed.get('<dependencyName>') ``` method.
+both provided and mocked dependencies are accessible trough the ```testBed.get('<dependencyName>') ``` method.

 ### Mocking dependencies behavior